mlaursen/react-md/packages/theme/README.md

 <tr>
 <td><code>rmd-theme-on-surface</code></td>
 <td>The color to use when text should be displayed on a surface or temporary material.
 The default behavior is to test if the surface
 color's contrast tone.
-If the color is considered "dark", <code>$rd-white-base</code> will be used.
+If the color is considered 'dark', <code>$rd-white-base</code> will be used.
 Otherwise <code>$rmd-black-base</code> will be used.
 If this isn't sufficient for your app, you can change this to be any color.
 Just make sure that it meets the contrast accessibility requirements (3.1:1 ratio for large (18px regular or 14px bold) and 4.5:1 for normal text).
 <br /><br /></td>
 </tr>
 <tr>
 <td><code>rmd-theme-text-colors</code></td>
 <td>A Map of all the text colors for the app.
-This will be Map of "light" and "dark" that has the following keys:
+This will be Map of 'light' and 'dark' that has the following keys:
 - primary
 - secondary
 - hint